LiquidHive/openair/README.md

 We welcome contributions of all kinds!
 Please refer to the contribution guidelines document (link above) for details on how to get started.

+OpemAir current fetches podcast information from podcastindex.
+You will need to create an account on PodcastIndex @ [https://api.podcastindex.org/developer_home (PodcatIndex)] and get a apiKey and apiSecret to use OpenAir.

 ## License

 OpenAir is licensed under the MIT License (see LICENSE file for details).